jmyers7/book/chapters/08-more-prob.md

 There appears to be a "noisy" linear dependence between the size of a house $X$ and its selling price $Y$.
 Moreover, the line that the data naturally clusters along has positive slope, which indicates that as the size of a house increases, its selling price tends to increase as well.

-Our goal in this section of the chapter is to uncover ways to _quantify_ or _measure_ the strength of "noisy" linear dependencies between random variables.
-We will discover that there are two such measures: _Covariance_ and _correlation_.
+As I mentioned in the introduction, our goal in this section is to uncover ways to _quantify_ or _measure_ the strength of "noisy" linear dependencies between random variables.
+We will discover that there are two such measures, called _covariance_ and _correlation_.

 The definition of _covariance_ is based on the following pair of basic observations:

-> 1. If the observed values of two random variables $X$ and $Y$ cluster along a line of _positive_ slope, then $x$ and $y$ in a data point $(x,y)$ tend to be large (and small) at the same time.
+> 1. If the observed values of two random variables $X$ and $Y$ cluster along a line of _positive_ slope, then $x$ and $y$ in a data point $(x,y)$ tend to be large (or small) at the same time.
 > 2. If the observed values of two random variables $X$ and $Y$ cluster along a line of _negative_ slope, then a large value $x$ tends to be paired with a small value $y$ in a data point $(x,y)$, while a small value of $x$ tends to be paired with a large value $y$.

-In order to make something useful from these observations, it is convenient to "center" the dataset by subtracting off the means:
+In order to extract something useful from these observations, it is convenient to "center" the dataset by subtracting off the means:

 $$
 X \xrightarrow{\text{replace with}} X - \mu_X \quad \text{and} \quad Y \xrightarrow{\text{replace with}} Y - \mu_Y.